Best restaurants in Rutherglen

 Grace - See above!
 Make a beeline for some delicious bar snacks with an afternoon aperitif or settle in for dinner.

-James & Co.’s cellar door on the Main Street is one of our favourite spots to swing by for an afternoon vino (sparkling rosé, did you call my name again?) and a nibble of cheese.
-Do a full wine tasting of their range specialising in Sangiovese, or grab a glass and “cheese-your-own-adventure” from their well-stocked fridge.
-Over summer they often fire up the pizza oven to enjoy on their beautiful deck in the back courtyard.
+James & Co cellar door on the Main Street is one of our favourite spots to swing by for an afternoon vino (sparkling rosé, did you call my name again?) and a nibble of cheese.
+Do a full wine tasting of their range specialising in Sangiovese, or grab a glass and “cheese-your-own-adventure” to enjoy in a cosy armchair inside or in their back courtyard.

-Tuileries is another of Rutherglen’s dining institutions.
+Tuileries is another of Rutherglen’s dining institutions, located at De Bortoli Rutherglen Estate.
 The Rutherglen Vignerons gather here once a month for lots of wine chat as they open, share and taste masked wines from their cellars over a three-course meal.
 A lasting food and wine tradition!